-A personal LAPTOP computer with high-speed internet access with the following recommended specifications: processor speed at least 1.8-2.0 GB, operating system Windows 7 (which is currently standard in new laptops).
-Windows XP-Professional is acceptable.
+A personal LAPTOP computer with high-speed internet access with a processor speed at least 1.8-2.0 GB.
 Microsoft Vista is adequate, but students may find it very, very slow.
 MS Office applications, including Word, PowerPoint, and Excel, are required.
 Because of incompatibility with existing MTSA computers, Microsoft Works is NOT acceptable.
 For wireless capability, laptops must have internal wireless capability type "G." Older laptops usually have internal wireless capability type "B," which is not acceptable with MTSA's wireless network.